kurocrowe/pizza-os.github.io/about.md

     of chewy cheese on the pizza.

 - **OMS**
     Because sometimes having a stock looking interface is terribly boring.
+Check out the free themes in gib too!

 - **Toppings:**
     Everyone loves toppings on a pizza, don't they?
-Toppings is out very own one stop application for all your feature hankerings.
+Toppings are carefully thought out and handcrafted and will include only the             essential in a well organised format.

 - **Official builds:**
     Every device has the right to be official.
 As long as the device does not have major issues, the maintainer can just